edrlab/pubstore/README.md

 ### Configuration

-The configuration of the server is kept both in a configudation file and in environment variable.
-It is possible to mix both sets, as confidential information is better kept as environment variables.
+The configuration of the server is kept both in a configuration file and in environment variables.
+It is possible to mix both sets;  environment variables are expressly recommended for confidential information.

 The server will use the PUBSTORE_CONFIG environment variable to find a configuration file.
 Its value must be a file path.

-Configuration properties are expressed in snake case in the configuration file, and screaming snake case prefiexed by `PUBSTORE` when expressed as environment variables.
+Configuration properties are expressed in snake case in the configuration file, and screaming snake case prefixed by `PUBSTORE` when expressed as environment variables.
 As an example, the `port` conguration property becomes the `PUBSTORE_PORT` environment variable, `public_base_url` becomes `PUBSTORE_PUBLIC_BASE_URL`, and the `version` property of the `lcp_server` section becomes `PUBSTORE_LCP_SERVER_VERSION`.